 Perelman Jewish Day School offers an array of programs to make a Jewish day school education affordable.

-The Tuition Affordability Grid below shows the amount of the grant you could receive based on the number of children that your family enrolls each year.
+The Tuition Affordability Grid shows the amount of the grant you would receive based on the number of children that your family enrolls each year.

 Applications for the Tuition Affordability Program must be made through FACTS Management, our third party Tuition Assistance management provider, and can be accessed here.

 Thanks to the generosity and philanthropic vision of Sandy and Steve Cozen, the Cozen Scholars Program offers a $5,000 incentive to new families during their first year that they enroll their children at Perelman.
 Qualifying families are those whose total income is between $175,000-$350,000 and are new to the school.

 Applications for the Cozen Scholars program must be made through FACTS Management, our third party Tuition Assistance management provider and can be accessed here

 Starting in the 2023-2024 academic year, Perelman will guarantee scholarships of $12,000 or more per child per year for families who live in the Northwestern suburbs, Northern suburbs, Northwest Philly, Northeast Philly, or Lower Bucks County.
 Click here for a full list of eligible zip codes.